monsonite/SHREK/README.md

 # SHREK
-An Experimental Bit Serial Architecture
+An Experimental CPU using a Bit Serial Architecture

 Bit Serial Computers have been around for 80 years - but nobody seemed to notice.